mit-orcd/orcd-docs-edit/docs/software/building-software.md

 ## Step 3: Load Any Dependency Modules

-Make sure you have a `gcc` module loaded with a the `module list` command.
+Make sure you have a `gcc` module loaded with the `module list` command.
 If you don't see one, pick one of the more recent versions and load it with the `module load` command.

 If your software uses `cmake` to build, you will also need to load a cmake module: